TrevorDeTutor/TrevorNathan/README.md

 ### Hello World 👋
-I am a Google Cloud / DevOps Engineer and a JavaScript Developer
+I am a Google Cloud / DevOps Engineer and a JavaScript Developer.

 - 🔭 I work alot with Google Cloud Platform and Scala-Play for backends
 - 🌱 Future Artificial Intelligence and Robotics Engineer 🤖
+- 💬 Ask me about Google Cloud
+- ⚡ Fun fact: I never sleep until the bug is fixed!
 <br>

 ## Connect with me